This blog post covers all the news and leaks about DJI Air 3 release date, specifications, and more. Last update: May 28, 2023.

 But DJI has no plans for any major product update in 2023.
 Recently, DJI Insider @DealsDrone posted what could be a possible DJI 2023 product release schedule (check below)

-According to this schedule, the DJI Air 3 is scheduled to be released in May 2023.
+According to this schedule, the DJI Air 3 was scheduled to be released in May 2023 but May almost ended as I am updating this article and we don’t have the product.

-Along with the new Air 3, we might also see the DJI Inspire 3 in March 2023 and the Mavic 3s in July 2023 according to the leaked product timeline.
+Along with the new Air 3, we might also see the Mavic 3s in July 2023 according to the leaked product timeline.

 Expected DJI Air 3 Specs